Saturday, 7 July 2018

 We entered Souvigny along the side of the massive priory church, the only surviving part of what was once a rich, extensive abbey.

-This abbey was founded in the tenth century, one of the oldest “daughters” of Cluny, the great Benedictine abbey founded in 909 AD, which had over a thousand of these daughters in the end.
+This abbey was founded in the tenth century, one of the oldest “daughters of Cluny”, Cluny being the great Benedictine abbey founded in 909 AD, which in the end had over a thousand of these daughters.

 The town of Souvigny, now almost unknown, was the seat of the powerful Bourbon dynasty in mediaeval times, and the capital of the district known as the Bourbonnais.